candrholdings/reactnative-crypto-demo/README.md

        }
      }
      ```

+  3. Currently, we only know how to translate "Hello" into "Aloha", otherwise, error will be thrown

-3. Call the Swift method from JavaScript
+3. Consume the Swift method in JavaScript
   1. Open `index.ios.js`
-  2. Add the following code to the header of the file
+  2. To import the Swift method, we add the following code to the header of the file

      ```javascript
      import {
        CryptoProvider
      } from 'NativeModules';
      ```

-  3. Add the following code to the React component
+  3. Then, we call the Swift method by adding the following code to the React component

      ```javascript
      componentDidMount() {